risk assessment COSO Framework

 • Project risk reporting.
 As the lowest level of risk reporting, this pertains to risks that might affect a particular project, such as a supply chain disruption or a change in the price of raw materials.

 • Program risk reporting.
 In business, programs are generally made up of multiple projects.
-A program risk report generally covers any project-level risks or other risks that are significant enough to adversely affect the entire program.
+A comprehensive program risk report generally covers any project-level risks or other risks that are significant enough to adversely affect the entire program.

 • Portfolio risk reporting.
 This is generally an aggregate summary of program-level risks across an organization's entire portfolio or collection of programs.